George Roberts - Activist

 As well as advocating on behalf of war veterans with the Legion, Roberts was also a community

 activist.
-In 1931 he became a founding member of the League of Coloured Peoples the civil rights organisation founded by Dr Harold Moody.
+In 1931 he became a founding member of The League of Coloured Peoples, the civil rights organisation founded by Dr Harold Moody.
 The organisation was formed to improve relations between the races and advocate on behalf of Black and Brown people.
-Roberts sat on the Leagues executive committee.
+Roberts sat on the Leagues Executive Committee.

 In 1944 Roberts was awarded the British Empire Medal for his duties.